Fhinerg/Fhinerg/README.md

-- 👋 Hi, I’m @Fhinerg or @Jhony Henrique
+- 👋 Hi, I’m @Fhinerg or Jhony Henrique

 - 👀 I’m interested in...
 - Judo